PanicMike-9/Progress-Log/2026/04-April.md

 16 April - learning OpenGL Hello triangle, changed color and working on multiple color triangle

 19 April - will work on OpenGL shader class, tiny interpreter and linear algebra

+22 April - worked on parser.cpp in tiny interpreter, and started writing the shader class for OpenGL, installed git bash and setting it default terminal for vs code